confluentinc/tutorials/top-N/flinksql/README.md

   Select the default catalog (Confluent Cloud environment) and database (Kafka cluster) to use with the dropdowns at the top right.

-  Finally, run following SQL statements to create the `movie_sales` table, populate it with test data, and run the aggregating min/max query.
+  Finally, run following SQL statements to create the `movie_views` table, populate it with test data, and run the Top-N query.

   ```sql
  CREATE TABLE movie_views (